 We agree.
 We changed “turbofan engines” in the Costs to Comply section to “turboprop engines.”

 Request To Add Airplane Models to the Applicability Paragraph

 The same commenter states that paragraph (c) Applicability, appears to omit some models of airplanes that might use the engines.
 The commenter states that the Dart engine is installed by supplemental type certificate on certain General Dynamics Convair model airplanes, and that those airplanes can still be found in the FAA's registry database.

 We partially agree.
 We must identify in paragraph (c) Applicability, all engine models that are affected by this AD.
 We list the aircraft models that might use those engines to help readers to determine if they might have an affected engine.
-However, for clarity, we have changed the applicability paragraph to include the General Dynamics Convair models that might use these engines under supplemental type certificates.
+However, for clarity, we Start Printed Page 44631have changed the applicability paragraph to include the General Dynamics Convair models that might use these engines under supplemental type certificates.